AndreasChristianHill/forestinventory/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In addition to the previous upload, we have:

+* removed an unwanted space in the DOI-specification in the DESCRIPTION

 * Specified the publications mentioned in the DESCRIPTION by giving the respective DOIs (<DOI: .... >).
 Each referred DOI in the DESCRIPTION is further specified within the DOCUMENTATION.